arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/AWS Organizations.md

 - Pricing benefits from aggregated usage of AWS resources
 - API to automate AWS account creation (on demand account creation)
 - Establish Cross Account Roles for Admin purposes where the master account can assume an admin role in any of the children accounts

+> Organization API can only create member accounts.
+They cannot configure anything within those accounts (use [[CloudFormation]] for that).

 ## Organizational Units (OU)
 - Folders for grouping AWS accounts of an organization